i2NewTech/-Pesan-tumbler-Surabaya-/music/README.md

   - [Use with TypeScript](#use-with-typescript)

 ## Getting started
-If you want to get
+If you want to get hands-on with Magenta, we've put together a small [interactive tutorial](https://hello-magenta.glitch.me/) that takes you through generating a small melody in the browser using a Machine Learning model.

+Here are some examples of applications that have been built with `@magenta/music`.
+A more complete list is available on the [Magenta site](https://magen